Share via

 TFSConfig Accounts /change /AccountType:ApplicationTier /account:AccountName /password:Password

-5. If your deployment uses reporting, run the following command to update the data source account used for reporting:
+5. If your deployment uses reporting, update the data source account:

 TFSConfig Accounts /change /AccountType:ReportingDataSource /account:AccountName /password:Password

-6. If your deployment uses Azure DevOps Proxy Server, run the following command to update the service account used for the proxy:
+6. If your deployment uses Azure DevOps Proxy Server, update the proxy service account:

 TFSConfig Accounts /change /AccountType:Proxy /account:AccountName /password:Password